 Big, Bright Blooms

 Mandevillas offer beautiful flowers from summer until frost.
 Plant them to grow on a trellis, arbor, or fence.
 They also work well in large containers and can climb up a topiary frame.
-Great selections include ‘Red Velvet’ (red-pink), shown at left; ‘Sun Parasol Crimson’ (red); ‘Alice du Pont’ (pink); and ‘Sun Parasol White’ (white).
+Great selections include ‘Red Velvet’ (red-pink); ‘Sun Parasol Crimson’ (red); ‘Alice du Pont’ (pink); and ‘Sun Parasol White’ (white).
 Mandevillas bloom best in full sun and love the heat and humidity of summer.
 They climb by twining.
 Plant them in fertile, well-drained soil.
 Feed them regularly for lots of blooms.
 Use a water-soluble fertilizer such as Schultz All-Purpose Liquid Plant Food 10-15-10 or a granular, slow-release product such as Osmocote Outdoor & Indoor 19-6-12.
 You can also try a continuous slow-release fertilizer such as Dynamite Organic All-Purpose 10-2-8.

 The summer solstice comes on June 20, heralding the beginning of summer.
 If the heat has not been enough of a reminder of the season, take a moment each week to write down observations of your garden in a notebook.
 Keeping a journal is a great way to learn about gardening.